$L^p$ estimates for fractional schrodinger operators with kato class potentials: Introduction

-then \eqref{1.02} holds.
-The result was proved partially by Zheng and Zhang \cite{zheng99}, fully by Carron, Coulhon and Ouhabaz \cite{CCO}.
-Thus, the proof of Theorem \ref{thm1.2} is reduced to establish the kernel estimate of the semigroup $e^{-t((-\triangle)^\alpha+V)}$.
-It turns out that the kernel estimates are very different if $\alpha$ is an integer or not.
-Therefore, we divide our discussion into two sections.
+holds for some positive constants $C_1, C_2, C_3$, then \eqref{1.02} follows.
+The result is proved partially by Zheng and Zhang \cite{zheng99}, and fully by Carron, Coulhon and Ouhabaz \cite{CCO}.
+We also note that recently, {the work by D'Ancona and Nicola \cite{DN} (see also \cite{BDN}) has made a far-reaching generalization in the abstract level.} They can obtain sharp $L^p$ estimates by some general assumptions on $e^{-tH}$.
+Thus, the proof of Theorem \ref{thm1.2} is reduced to establishing the kernel estimates of the semigroup $e^{-t((-\Delta)^\alpha+V)}$, which are the main contributions of the paper. {The asymptotic behavior of the heat kernel, however, turns out to be quite different regarding whether $\alpha$ is an integer or not.} So we divide our {discussions} into two {cases, which presented in Section \ref{sec2} and \ref{sec3} respectively.}